RemiFELIN/DiscoverSWRLRulesFromKB/README.md

 	mvn clean install

-This command will compile source code, encapsulate all dependencies of each tools and create the following jar files on the root directory :
+This command will compile source code, encapsulate all dependencies of each tools and create the following jar files on the [jar](https://github.com/RemiFELIN/DiscoverSWRLRulesFromKB/tree/main/jar) directory :

 	DiscoverSWRLRulesFromOntology.jar
 	DiscoverSWRLRulesFromRDF.jar